ComputeCanada/magic_castle/docs/README.md

 **Post build modification effect**: change the floating ips assigned to the public nodes.

-#### 5.4.3 os_int_network (optional)
+#### 5.4.4 subnet_id (optional)

 **default value**: None

-Defines the name of the internal network that provides the subnet on which the instances are connected.
-Define this only if you have more than one network defined in your OpenStack project.
+Defines the ID of the internal IPV4 subnet to which the instances are connected.
+Define this if you have or intend to have more than one subnets defined in your OpenStack project.
-Otherwise, Terraform can find it automatically.

-**Post build modification effect**: rebuild of all instances at next `terraform apply`.

-#### 5.4.4 os_int_subnet (optional)

-**default value**: None

-Defines the name of the internal subnet on which the instances are connected.
-Define this only if you have more than one subnet defined in your OpenStack network.
 Otherwise, Terraform can find it automatically.
 Can be used to force a v4 subnet when both v4 and v6 exist.

 **Post build modification effect**: rebuild of all instances at next `terraform apply`.